saylesss88/nix-book/src/vcs/git.md

   making changes to the package or module.
 See Nixpkgs Maintainers for details.

   Make sure you read about any commit conventions specific to the area you're touching.
-See: Commit conventions for changes to pkgs.
-Commit conventions for changes to lib.
-Commit conventions for changes to nixos.
-Commit conventions for changes to doc, the Nixpkgs manual.
+See: Commit conventions for changes to `pkgs`.
+Commit conventions for changes to `lib`.
+Commit conventions for changes to `nixos`.
+Commit conventions for changes to `doc`, the Nixpkgs manual.

 **Writing good commit messages**